The Eighteenth-Century Studies MA offers an intellectually dynamic introduction to one of the most exciting eras in literary history.

 Our submission was the highest ranked nationally to include modern languages – a testament to our position as the UK’s European university.
 An impressive 100% of our research was judged to be of international quality and the School’s environment was judged to be conducive to supporting the development of world-leading research.

-You then write a dissertation or an editorial project between the start of the Summer Term and the end of August.
+You then write a dissertation or an editorial project on a subject related to Eighteenth Century studies between the start of the Summer Term and the end of August.

 |Modules may include||Credits|